kineticadb/examples/guides/graph_shortest_path/README.md

 ## Step 4 - Solve the graph
 There are three different route combinations that we would like to solve.
 1. One source to one destination
-2. One source to many destinations
+2. One souurce to many destinations
 3. Many sources to many destination.

 Let's take each one at a time.

 ### Set the source and destination points
 For our first route combination we start with one source - `POINT(-122.1792501 47.2113606)` - to one destination point - `POINT(-122.2221 47.5707)`.
 We will create two tables to store these source and desination points.

 ```
 CREATE OR REPLACE TABLE seattle_sources (wkt WKT NOT NULL);